Irish Bella: Career

 Bella started her career in the entertainment world by joining a modelling agency in Bandung.
 After that, she was contracted by MD Entertainment to play a role in the Tangisan Issabela series which aired in 2009.
 She had a role in the television programme Tiger Boy, which involved live stunts with animals.
 After taking a sabbatical from acting, Bella returned to acting in films, this time along with her husband in 2022.
 In addition to her acting, she also hosts a chat programme on a YouTube channel.

 Personal life

 Bella was born to a Belgian father, Johan de Beule and an Indonesian mother, Susanti Arifin.
-She started a relationship with Ammar Zoni since filming the soap opera Cinta Suci.
-This relationship continued with an engagement on 12 February 2019, which then continued to the level of marriage on 28 April 2019.
-Bella gave birth to her first son on 18 September 2020 who was named Air Rumi Akbar.
-On 23 August 2022, Bella gave birth to her first daughter who named Amala Puti Sabai Akbar.
-In 2023, Bella filed for divorce after Zoni was released from prison after serving time for a drug-related offence.
+She started a relationship with Ammar Zoni while filming the soap opera Cinta Suci.
+The relationship progressed to an engagement on 12 February 2019, and then to marriage on 28 April 2019.
+Bella gave birth to her first son, Air Rumi Akbar, on 18 September 2020.
+On 23 August 2022, Bella gave birth to her first daughter, Amala Puti Sabai Akbar.
+In 2023, Bella filed for divorce after Zoni was released from prison, where he had served time for a drug-related offence.
 She then remarried in 2024.